sho-87/rok-talents/README.md

 Online talent builder for Rise of Kingdoms.
 The talent builder itself can be found here: [roktalents.com](https://www.roktalents.com)

-**Note**: Best viewed on PC/laptop.
+**Note**: The site is currently best viewed on PC or laptop.
 Functionality is limited on mobile/tablet and more work needs to be done to optimize the experience for mobile devices.

 This website has 2 main purposes: